siemenbaader/js-fsm/Readme.md

 The main use case is interaction programming.

 ## Usage
 js-fsm is on Bower.
-You can get js-fsm by typing `$ bower install`.
+You can get js-fsm by typing:

 ```
 $ bower install js-fsm
 ```

-fo

-Use `bower install` to install the needed dependencies.
-`
 In your `index.html` file, do:

 ```html